 Buildings and contents insurance can often be purchased together protecting both the building structure and your belongings and possessions inside.

-The 1986 housing act is a wide ranging piece of government legislation that covers many aspects ofbuying, selling, renting and letting property.
+The 1986 housing act is a wide-ranging piece of government legislation that covers many aspects of buying, selling, renting, and letting property.

 The total amount of properties available at one time; the people who create and meet demand by wishing to buy or sell; the aggregate effect on price caused by changes in demand; and the effect of interest rates.

-The overall stock of new housing, or supply, has a direct affect on the aggregate level of prices.
+The overall stock of new housing, or supply, has a direct effect on the aggregate level of prices.
 When there is too much new development, prices lower to stimulate demand and when there is not enough new housing, prices rise as the sellers are able to get a better price due to the high demand